saezlab/Macau_Synergy_Prediction/README.md

 ## Stratification and prediction of drug synergy based on target functional similarity

-The first step is to generate the target-pathway interactions using cancer cell lines.
+The first step is to generate the target-pathway interactions using drug response data on cancer cell lines.
 Those interaction matrices are generated using codes from this publication:
 **Yang et al. Linking drug target and pathway activation for effective therapy using multi-task learning.**

 https://www.nature.com/articles/s41598-018-25947-y